zxkevinxz/ai-hero/examples/ai-engineer-roadmap/01-what-is-an-llm/article.md

 In this article, we'll cover the basics of large language models.
 We'll talk about what they are, how they work, and touch on the process of creating them.

-Most of the resources out there go really deep into how LLM's work - we're not going to do that.
+Most of the resources out there go really deep into how LLMs work - we're not going to do that.
 Instead, I'll give you a brief overview of the most common concepts so you can go ahead and get building.

 ## What Is A Large Language Model?